Cedar Ridge Elementary

 Clothing and Dress

 Students should look good and feel comfortable at school.
 Students should be well groomed, and wear modest clothing.
 Shorts should reach mid-thigh and skirts should be near the knee.
 Pants should be worn securely around the waist and shirts should cover the tops of pants in the back when sitting down.
-Bare midriffs, tank tops, see-through or net fabrics, halter-tops, off the shoulder, low cut tops and muscle shirts are prohibited.
-Pants and shirts with large holes are not appropriate school dress, nor is clothing that displays inappropriate words or sayings.
+Bare midriffs, tank tops, see-through or net fabrics, halter-tops, off the shoulder, low cut tops and muscle shirts are discouraged.
+Pants and shirts with large holes are not appropriate school dress, nor is clothing that distracts from learning.
 Shoes must be worn at all times.
 Athletic shoes are suggested for PE days.
 Hats are not to be worn in the building.
 Exceptions may be made for special activities.

 Lunch and Breakfast Information

-The cafeteria doors will open at 8:30 for breakfast.
-Lunch times for classes and a lunch menu can be found on our website.
+The cafeteria doors will open at 8:40 for breakfast.
+Lunch times for classes and a lunch menu, can be found on our website.
+We also have menus available in the front lobby of the school and send the menu home via email monthly, with our newsletter.
 Please make us aware of any food allergies your child has.
 A doctor's note will be required if your child needs a purchase a special diet meal.
 We love having parents join their students for lunch.
 We ask that parents call the school before 9:30 to let us know if they are planning on buying a lunch so we can adjust our lunch count.
 We want to make sure we have prepared enough food for everyone.

 Students are not permitted to have any type of medication at school unless they have a doctor prescribed Health Care Plan on file in the office.
 Once this is in place, medication can then be administered by school personnel or carried by the child.
-It is important that the school is made aware of any special medical needs your child may have.
+It is important that the school/ teacher(s) are made aware of any special medical needs your child may have.

 Birthdays and Special Occasions